Vivekkumarkumawat/Portfolio-Website-/README.md

 # Portfolio-Website-
-I Built with HTML and CSS, my portfolio .
-Featuring a welcoming homepage , About Section , and sections highlighting skills, Certificate , and contect us  it ensures an engaging user experience.
-With a responsive design, it effectively showcases my expertise and invites seamless interaction for potential opportunities.
+I've accomplished the portfolio website task for the Code Soft internship project, employing HTML and CSS technologies.
+The outcome is a professional and responsive platform that showcases my skills and experiences effectively.
+This project exemplifies my dedication to creating impactful web solutions and contributing to the internship's objectives.#codesoft